pasewalck/aktivistio-accounts/README.md

 - Fix any bugs or issues that come up
 - (not optinal) Take a break

+### Know Bugs

+- Errors caused by parsing body twice and sending headers to clients from multiple places.
+This is due to how the current setup interacts with the oidc provider.
+- Invite code claiming is not checked agains if invites are expired.
+- Multiple POST submit field entries are not checked for validity on server side, such as emails for recovering.
+None of these fields should able to cause any breaking changes.

 ## Setup

 Simply run the script.
 Most config varaibles will be auto generated.
 However make sure to configure email and oidc clients in the config file.
 See example.config for details!